jsfehler/stere/docs/field.rst

 The Field objects represent individual elements on a web page.
 Conceptually, they represent general behaviours, not specific HTML elements.

-The following Fields are available by default:
+The following Fields are available with the default Splinter implementation:

-- Button: Clickable object.
+- :ref:`Button <button>`: Clickable object.
-- :ref:`Checkbox <checkbox>`.
-Object with a set and unset state.
+- :ref:`Checkbox <checkbox>`: Object with a set and unset state.
-- :ref:`Dropdown <dropdown>`.
-Object with multiple options to choose from.
+- :ref:`Dropdown <dropdown>`: Object with multiple options to choose from.
-- Input: Object that accepts keyboard input.
+- :ref:`Input <input>`: Object that accepts keyboard input.
 - Link: Clickable text.
 - Root: Parent container.
 - Text: Non-interactive text.